johaupt/johaupt.github.io/_posts/2018-08-05-Logit_as_choice_model.md

 P(\epsilon \leq v) = \frac{1}{1+e^{-\frac{v - \mu}{s}}} \text{,}
 \end{align}

-where $\mu$ and $s$ are parameters of the error, which we assume to be 0 and 1, respectively.
+where $$\mu$$ and $$s$$ are parameters of the error, which we assume to be 0 and 1, respectively.
 This choice seems to be justified since the scaling of utility functions is arbitrary and immune to linear scaling.

 We can see that this is the equation from above with $$v = V_{in} - V_{jn}$$.
 We can expand the difference to put this in the form of
 \begin{align}